cliffeby/RochV001a/README.md

 ### _Principles for endpoint design and testing_

 #### Design - General and Error reporting
+ some **This is Red Bold.** text</span>

-- Use plural nouns for endpoint.  _WHY: Convention – most developers expect plural endpoints and singular POST, PUT, PATCH, and GET requests are clear with_ _a  /ID appended.  _
+1. Use plural nouns for endpoint.  <span style="background-color:yellow">_WHY: Convention – most developers expect plural endpoints and singular POST, PUT, PATCH, and GET requests are clear with_ _a  /ID appended.  _</span>
-- API responses should use a limited set of http &quot;status-code&quot; responses.
+2. API responses should use a limited set of http &quot;status-code&quot; responses.
 They are:
   - 200 – OK
   - 401 – Unauthorized
   - 404 – Not Found